 They'll also send you a retention document - it's important to keep a hold of this as it clearly identifies you as the registered keeper of the plate (not the car), making it a lot easier to put on your next new car.

-If you’ve still got time left on your lease contract but want your plates back sooner, check out our guide on how to get out of a lease contract early.
+If you’ve still got time left on your lease contract but want your plates back sooner, check out our guide on ending a car lease early.
+If you're ending your contract as normal, see our guide to what happens at the end of a lease.

 Personalised number plates aren’t cheap, but for many, they add an element of personality to their cars.

-As we’ve shown, it’s relatively simple to apply your private number plate to your lease vehicle.
+There are loads of pros and cons of leasing a car, and one con is that you have little leeway for modifications.
+As we’ve shown, however, it’s relatively simple to apply your private number plate to your lease vehicle.

 So if you’ve got a personalised number plate stuck in the garage gathering dust, why not jump on Lease Fetcher and find a brand new lease car to stick it on?
 We've rounded up the best personal car leasing and business car leasing deals on the UK market for you to compare.

 If you're splashing out on a fancy new private registration plate, you don't want to stick it on any old car.
 Check out our roundup of the best luxury cars!